This was first published in the print edition of Manushi Journal, Issue no. 153 of 2006.

 Desperation and Suicides: Not a single municipal body in India made any plans to implement the National Policy.
 On the contrary, largescale eviction operations have been carried out in many cities with even greater violence and brutality.
 So difficult is the plight of vendors that they have begun taking their own lives.
 We give below three cases of dramatic publicly committed suicides.
 But many more have succumbed to quieter deaths due to destitution.

-Like many local level leaders of street vendors, Rafeeq was politically very active.
+Like many local-level leaders of street vendors, Rafeeq was politically very active.
 He belonged to the Samajwadi Party, the party currently in power in Uttar Pradesh.
-During rallys Rafeeq would ride a huge bicycle that was the election symbol of the Samajvadi Party.
-“Recollecting how Rafeeq had often spent the share he earned for his family to reach a rally site of Mulayam Singh Yadav, Babloo, a close relative said: ‘Once he spent all the money that he saved to get new clothes for his children on Id, to attend a SP rally outside Lucknow.
-That year his daughter and two sons could not wear what they wanted but he went ahead to peddle the SP trade mark at the rally.’”
+During rallys Rafeeq would ride a huge bicycle that was the election symbol of the Samajwadi Party.
+“Recollecting how Rafeeq had often spent the share he earned for his family to reach a rally site of Mulayam Singh Yadav, Babloo, a close relative said: ‘Once he spent all the money that he saved to get new clothes for his children on Id, to attend an SP rally outside Lucknow.
+That year his daughter and two sons could not wear what they wanted but he went ahead to peddle the SP trademark at the rally.’”

 Sewa Nagar Experiment: In Delhi, so far the only positive step taken by the MCD in the direction of implementing the National Policy was to allow Manushi to create a Model Market for street vendors at Sewa Nagar, with the express sanction of the Supreme Court.
 The MCD submitted a written undertaking in the Court that this model, if successful, would be adopted in the rest of the city.
 (For details see www.manushiindia.org) The new Sewa Nagar vendor market has lived up to its promise and shown that vendors can be accommodated in the city without causing chaos and obstruction.
 In fact, it has become a source of increased income for the MCD since vendors of the Model Market have been paying regular tehbazari of Rs.395 per month to the MCD through MANUSHI.